Mental health and drug use in elite level sports

 It is estimated that around 34% of current elite athletes are exhibiting or dealing with the symptoms related to mental health conditions such as anxiety and depression.

 And what about when it is all over?
-A career as a top athlete rarely reaches past the late thirties, even without sustaining an injury.
+A career as a top athlete rarely reaches past late thirties, even without sustaining an injury.
 Some move on to coaching but others are left trying to fill a void that has been their whole existence for most of their lives.
 Feelings of isolation and emptiness have many turning to alcohol and drugs as a coping mechanism.

-Doping in sport
+Doping and drug taking in sport

-1988 saw world-class sprinter Ben Johnson stripped of his Olympic and World Championship gold medals after testing positive for a banned substance.
-In 2013 after many years denying the use of performance-enhancing drugs and having already been charged and stripped of his achievements, including seven Tour de France medals, top cyclist Lance Armstrong finally came clean in a television interview.
+1988 saw world class sprinter Ben Johnson stripped of his Olympic and World Championship gold medals after testing positive for a banned substance.
+In 2013 after many years denying the use of performance enhancing drugs and having already been charged and stripped of his achievements, including seven Tour de France medals, top cyclist Lance Armstrong finally came clean in a television interview.
 The result for both was widespread public disapproval and a huge fall from grace for two previously beloved athletes.
 And they are not alone these are just two of many more.

-The use of performance-enhancing drugs (PEDs) has been around since competitive sports began.
-In Ancient Greece athletes used hallucinogenic mushrooms, and sheep’s testicles, the latter being because they contained testosterone – a substance still found in modern-day PEDs.
+The use of performance enhancing drugs (PEDs) has been around since competitive sports began.
+In Ancient Greece athletes used hallucinogenic mushrooms, and sheep’s testicles, the latter being because they contained testosterone – a substance still found in modern day PEDs.
 Even back then doping was frowned upon, if an athlete was found to be cheating, they were publicly shamed and sold into slavery.

 The 1960’s saw the dawn of more widespread drug testing for sporting competitions, but it proved impossible to keep up with the ever-growing list of drugs that could be used to improve performances.
-Eventually, in the late 1990’s the World Anti-Doping Agency (WADA) started to put restrictions on specific substances related to “doping” in sport.
+Eventually in the late 1990’s the World Anti-Doping Agency (WADA) started to put restrictions on specific substances related to “doping” in sport.

 Addiction following an accident or injury

 Professional and amateur athletes push their bodies to the max.
-Effective and fast-acting opioid painkillers are often given to combat the serious injuries and chronic pan that can be the result of accidents and over exertion.
+Effective and fast-acting opioid painkillers are often given to combat the serious injuries and chronic pain that can be the result of accidents and over exertion.
 Unfortunately, they also have the potential to be highly addictive and long-term use of any drug can lead to dependency and addiction.

 Medicines that are initially prescribed for genuine reasons can lead to a serious drug problem with individuals then turning to illicit and street bought alternatives when their prescriptions are limited or withdrawn.

-Treatment for mental health and drug problems
+Treatment for mental health and drug problems at the rehab centre in Ibiza, Spain

 It can be extremely difficult to ask for help.
 Especially if you are used to being the best at something, or there are expectations – from yourself or others, real or imagined – that you are invincible.

-Whether it is because you are burnout from pushing yourself too hard; anxious and depressed because you are struggling with feelings of inadequacy; maybe you have been taking performance-enhancing drugs and you want to stop; or you think you may have a problem with the drugs you were once prescribed for a genuine injury or accident; we can help.
+Whether it is because you are burnout from pushing yourself too hard; anxious and depressedbecause you are struggling with feelings of inadequacy; maybe you have been taking performance enhancing drugs and you want to stop; or you think you may have a problem with the drugs you were once prescribed for a genuine injury or accident; we can help.

 Here at our luxury rehabilitation centre on the Spanish island of Ibiza, we have a highly qualified team experienced in a range of therapies for the treatment of burnout, anxiety, depression, and addiction.

-Alongside the more traditional methods of individual and group counselling, we use cognitive behavioural therapy, transcranial magnetic stimulation and equine-facilitated psychotherapy.
+Alongside the more traditional methods of individual and group counselling, we use cognitive behavioural therapy, transcranial magnetic stimulation and equine facilitated psychotherapy.

 Are you exhausted from competing?
 Do you feel like you are just not good enough?
 Are you forever popping pills for an “old injury”?

-For further information, and details on admissions to the rehab centre contact [email protected]
+For further information, and details on admissions to the rehab centre contact sharon@ibizacalm.com